Wright City, Missouri: Arts and culture

 From 1992 to 2007, Wright City was home to the Elvis Is Alive Museum, run by Baptist minister Bill Beeny in his local general store, which explored Beeny's theory that the singer Elvis Presley is still living.
 In 2007, Beeny sold the museum's collection of artifacts on eBay, and the museum briefly reopened in Hattiesburg, Mississippi before being placed into storage.

 Notable people

 Two American theologians, the brothers Reinhold Niebuhr and H. Richard Niebuhr were born in Wright City in 1892 and 1894 respectively.

-The actor Rand Brooks, best known for the role of Charles Hamilton in Gone with the Wind, was born in Wright City.
+The actor Rand Brooks, known for his roles of Corporal Randy Boone on the TV series The Adventures of Rin-Tin-Tin and as Charles Hamilton in Gone with the Wind, was born in Wright City.